kloverde/linux-utils/README.md

 A helper script to check for script dependencies

+# rotate-wallpaper

+This is a script for Gnome users that changes the desktop background on a schedule.
+The directory, file types and rotation interval are provided as command-line arguments.
+I wouldn't be surprised if plenty of distros have this functionality out of the box, but if yours doesn't, this does the job -- just call it from your .profile.

 # turn-off-screen.sh

 Turns off the monitor without putting the machine into suspend mode